tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 ## What Next?

-I've still got some potatoes, and I think I'll keep going until I use them all up.
-Maybe a few more days might give me an idea whether or not my weight loss is a real trend or just random fluctuation.

-Eventually, though, I expect to switch back to my proven keto and time-restricted feeding strategy.
-That diet may take longer to lose the weight I want to lose, but it's a lot more fun and never made my insides hurt.
+I guess this experiment is a success?
+I did lose weight, after all.
+But the digestive distress I've experienced doesn't seem worth it.
+My body just isn't a fan of only eating potatoes.

+I went one extra day beyond my commitment; but as I write this on what would be day 9, I think I'm done.
+I just don't feel good.
+I'm glad I tried this, but I think I'll go back to the slow, steady, and frankly much tastier keto diet.

+[^1]: And that's _after_ taking a multivitamin most days!
-[^1]: First few days of bland mashed potatoes excluded.
+[^2]: First few days of bland mashed potatoes excluded.